 How to Prep Furniture for Painting | Nicotine

 With the deglosser, there is no need to rinse.
 However with this concentrated cleaner, you need to rinse it off in order to prep furniture for painting.
-I hit it with the hose, and left it in the sunshine to dry thoroughly.
+I hit it with the hose and left it in the sunshine to dry thoroughly.

 NOTE: This was a very unusual case.
-Generally to prep furniture for painting, I only use the deglosser, scrub pad, and rag.
+Generally, to prep furniture for painting, I only use the deglosser, scrub pad, and rag.

 This is after the first (light) coat of Iron Gate from HTP.
 I'm in love with this color.
 It's the perfect shade and sheen of black paint.
 Bonus!
-No waxing needed!
+No waxing is needed!

 Even so, you must prep furniture for painting before any paint can give you a decent look.
-Never paint over grease, grime, dirt or dust.
+Never paint over grease, grime, dirt, or dust.